symbolworks/sysh/README.md

 ## Summary

-Sysh deliberately trades GUI expressiveness for simplicity.
+Sysh deliberately trades GUI expressiveness for simplicity of use.
 The purpose of this project is to explore how far that trade-off can be taken.
 GUIs remain the better interface for many applications, but the question is how simple an interface can become while still supporting an interesting class of applications.